-In New Zealand we telephone 111 for emergencies (police, fire and ambulance).
+For emergencies (police, fire and ambulance).

 In an emergency: There is no charge for this service.
 This is a free call from a telephone box.
 Dial 111 and tell the operator which service you require (police, fire or ambulance).
 Give your name, address and phone number.
 You will be prosecuted if you abuse this service.